Best Dog Carrier for Hiking: Top 6 Rides for Tired Paws

 Runner Up (and Best for Larger Dogs)

 The K9 Sport Sack is the best dog backpack for hiking with larger breeds.
-It comes in six different styles, each with a range of 3-4 sizes.
-The Sport Sack is designed like a hiking pack, with padded back and shoulder straps, multiple storage compartments, and a hip belt.
-The largest size of the Rover 2 can accommodate dogs up to 80 pounds.
+It comes in six styles, each with 3-4 sizes that can accomodate dogs up to 80 pounds.
+The Sport Sack is designed like a hiking pack with padded back and shoulder straps, multiple compartments, and a hip belt.

 Developed in consultation with veterinarians, this model is designed to keep your pup safe and comfortable for hiking, biking, and urban adventures.
 All models have vet-approved safety features, mesh sides that allow for plenty of ventilation, and come in a range of styles, sizes, and colors.